kostasthomson/cloud-lightning-simulator/README.md

 ## Input and Output Data

-Input and output JSON data files are located at the corresponding *input* and *output* folders of the project
+Input JSON data files are located at the corresponding *input* folder of the project.
+In *input* folder there are three JSON files containing the appropriate parameters about applications, brokers and cells.
+Each of these parameters can be configured by the user before running the simulation. *CellData.json* file, include some global information such as the maximum time, the update interval of the simulation, the number of the cells and the integration (or not) of the SOSM system.

+In *output* folder will be generated the *outputCLsim.json* file after running the simulator.

 ##Project Build